kadeem-lewis/mywebclass-agile-docs/documentation/theme_1/initiatives/develop_privacy_policy.md

 - A privacy policy page has been created and is accessible from the website footer
 - The privacy policy is written in plain language that is easy for users to understand
 - The privacy policy clearly outlines what data is being collected, how it is being used, and how users can control their data
+- The privacy policy includes a date and revision history to help users understand when changes were made to the policy.

 **Tasks:**